Doctor of Education in Leadership (Ed.D.)

 Cohort Learning Community

-A select group of between 10-12 degree candidates is invited into each cohort.
+A select group degree candidates is invited into each cohort.
 As part of the cohort you will progress through a structured curriculum that provides opportunities to test your knowledge in the classroom as well as in work-site settings.
 The cohort learning community challenges and supports group and individual academic and personal development.
 Cohort members also serve as critical friends who test and hold each other accountable for effective application of newly learned course content.

 For additional information on the scholarships available for doctoral students, please check the link.